smcgdub/MS4_In_Safe_Hands/README.md

 ![Image of stripe events in dashboard](media/readme_images/stripe_3_events.png)

-* When we drill into the stripe event data we can see that the information we have set up for request has been captured by stripe.
-The 4 main portions of info are:
+* When we drill into the stripe event data we can see the information that has been captured by stripe.
+The 4 main pieces of information are:
 1. Amount To be charged

 ![Image of stripe events in dashboard](media/readme_images/stripe_amount_charged.png)